Donny Toia: Return to MLS

 Toia signed with Major League Soccer club Chivas USA in January 2014.

 After Chivas folded in November 2014, Toia was selected in the 2014 MLS Dispersal Draft by the Montreal Impact.
 He earned even more playing time in Canada, taking over as the Impact's starting left back.
 He was selected 1st overall in the 2016 MLS Expansion Draft by Atlanta United FC, after which he was promptly traded to Orlando City for the eighth overall pick in the 2017 MLS SuperDraft.
 He was released by Orlando at the end of the 2018 season.

 On December 14, 2018, Toia re-joined Real Salt Lake after being selected in the 2018 MLS Re-Entry Draft.
 Following the 2021 season, Toia's contract option was declined by Salt Lake.

 Return to FC Tucson

 Toia returned to FC Tucson, now in USL League One, on June 16, 2022.

+Des Moines Menace

+In 2025, Toia signed for Des Moines Menace in USL League Two.
+He would retire in July 2025 after the season.

 International career

 Toia has represented the United States at U18 and U20 youth levels.